Green-Software-Foundation/research-library/papers.md

 # Research papers

-- ### Alizzadeh et al. 2024: Analyzing the energy and accuracy of LLMs in software development.
+- ### Alizadeh et al. 2024: Analyzing the energy and accuracy of LLMs in software development.

   - #### Tags